BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 **Institutional Theft.**

-With private keys held on the Keystone, with all transaction creation done on the Mobile Device, and with source opened, the possibilities of institutional theft are minimized.
+With private keys held on the Keystone, with all transaction creation done on the Mobile App, and with source opened, the possibilities of institutional theft are minimized.
 (As always, the manufacturer must still be trusted.)

 **Key Fragility.**